Codeturion/omni-collections/README.md

 ## Acknowledgments

-Architecture, design decisions, and algorithmic choices by me.
-AI assistance (Claude Code, ChatGPT and Gemini) helped with implementation details, documentation, and testing patterns throughout development.
+Architecture, design, and implementation by the author.
+AI coding assistants may have been used for selected development tasks including code scaffolding, documentation, and test coverage.

 ---